 During the first week of class, the instructor provides students with a weekly suggested reading schedule for the semester.

 This course meets the General Education requirement in Arts/Humanities.

 This course meets the General Education requirement in Critical Thinking.

 This course meets the General Education requirement in Diversity.

 - VI.
 Catalog Course Description

 - This course examines drama from Greek theater to plays by current playwrights.
+Readings include work from diverse cultural contexts, including, for example, plays by women, African Americans, other minorities, and non-Western playwrights.
 The emphasis is on play construction, dialogue, staging, themes and cultural values, symbols and motifs, and character development.